Behavior Expectations

 • Dress appropriately according to the school’s dress code.

-• Take care of their belongings and respect the property of others.
+• Take responsibility for their belongings and respect the property of others.

-• Stay within the designated areas of the High School campus.
+• Stay within the designated areas of the High School campus at all times, including after school unless directed by a faculty member or Athletics Coach.

 Handling Difficult Issues